Skip to Content

 You enter the tower from the sidewalk atop the dam and enter a lobby with a modern vending machine.

 To get to the restroom, just climb the flight of stairs.
 Pretty cool!
-And yes, I’m the kind of creep that photographs restrooms.
+And yes, I’m the kind of creep who photographs restrooms.

 Lobby of restroom above Hoover Dam